-When possible, the CIR will submit NIU’s preferred agreement templates to sponsors for their review and consideration.
+Whenever possible, we will submit NIU's preferred agreement templates to sponsores for their review and consideration.

 The standard research agreement template should be used for all projects under which patentable intellectual property is likely to be developed.
 This agreement includes language that protects Investigators' and the University's rights to publish, and to pursue patent protection and commercialization.